browserengineering/book/book/embeds.md

                 self.document.height) - self.frame_height))
 ```

-Now change all callsites of `clamp_scroll` to use the method rather than the
+Now change all call sites of `clamp_scroll` to use the method rather than the
 global function:

 ``` {.python}